 Apple says that it had to develop a unique compression algorithm for Emergency SOS via satellite, which shrinks text messages to a third of their original size.
 Even then, it can take several seconds for a message to go through.
 With overhead obstructions, that can rise to a minute or longer.
 This means that you cannot use Emergency SOS underground, indoors, or anywhere you can’t see the sky.

 How to access Emergency SOS on the iPhone

 Apple knows that establishing a connection with satellites orbiting hundreds of miles above you isn’t easy.
 So to fix that problem, the iPhone now has a special interface that helps you position the device in just the right way so that it can connect with an overhead satellite.
 It looks a lot like the Find My tracking screen for AirTags.
 You’ll need iOS 16.1 or a later version installed for this feature to appear in the US and Canada.
 If you’re trying to use Emergency SOS via Satellite in Europe or Oceania, you may need to update to iOS 16.4 instead.

 To access emergency SOS via satellite, you simply dial 911 as you normally would.
 As pictured above, the iPhone will only suggest using satellite connectivity if you don’t have any other connection.
 Alternatively, you can press and hold the side button and either one of the volume buttons to reach this screen.

 The iPhone has a new interface that helps you position your device to connect with an overhead satellite.

+When prompted, tap Emergency Text via Satellite and then Report Emergency.
 Since it can take upwards of a minute to send each message, Apple will frontload important details like your location, elevation, and medical ID.
 The interface will also ask you a series of questions to determine which kind of emergency service you need.

 How much does satellite connectivity on the iPhone cost?